 You may owe any difference in ticket price when you rebook your trip.

-You can also cancel and rebook later
+Change your trip or cancel and rebook later

-- The change fee will be waived but you may still owe any difference in ticket price when you rebook your trip.
+Travel must be completed on or before December 31, 2021.
+The change fee will be waived but you may still owe any difference in ticket price when you rebook your trip.

 Booking future flights on AA